t-mart/wap/README.rst

   ``string``

 Description
-  The path *relative to the config file* of your changelog file.
+  The path *relative to this config file* of your changelog file.
 This file should contain a helpful history of changes to your addon over time.
-(There are no strict requirements for the contents of this file, but it must exist.
-You may leave it blank if you wish, but it will not help your users.)
+There are no requirements for the contents of this file -- it just needs to exist.
+You may leave it blank if you're just starting out.

-  CurseForge requires changelog contents to be provided with file uploads, and will display this content on the file's page.

-  The extension of this file is used to determine what ``changelogType`` to provide in the upload request, which is also required.
-CurseForge currently supports three types:
+  This field is required because CurseForge requires it.
+Each file on your Files page is accompanied by a changelog.

+  CurseForge aside, maintaining a changelog is a good practice.
+Not only is this helpful to your users, but it's also helpful to your collaborators.
+It's extremely common to see changelog files in source code repositories.

+  CurseForge supports three changelog formats:

   - ``markdown``
   - ``html``
   - ``text``

-  *wap* will try to chose the correct ``changelogType`` based on the extension of the file you provide here.
+  *wap* will try to chose the correct format based on the extension of the file you provide for this field.
 It does so according to the following mapping:

   +-----------------+-------------------+
   | File Extension  | ``changelogType`` |